Table of contents

 Building Business Resilience

 Delivering real-time enterprise intelligence that gives you granular information about how and why attackers are spear phishing your organisation or you VIPs is critical in the current business environment.
-With resources stretched, you cannot worry about what ‘might’ impact you.
-You need to know what will impact you, and how it will disrupt your business operations.
+Overall, with resources stretched, you cannot worry about what ‘might’ impact you.
+Therefore, you need to know what will impact you, and how it will disrupt your business operations.
 With this information, the CISO can ensure that their scarce security resources are aligned perfectly to mitigate the threats that are targeting their organisation.
 Reduce the risk of business disruption through deception and empower your security organisation to meet the challenges of the new economic environment.
 Do you want to receive a free in-depth overview of how you could leverage the CSGT expertise to deal with the threat of spear phishing?

 talk to one of the team members about setup and implementation.